krhetest/LabBench.Manual/docs/index.md

 Writing a protocol consists of writing a protocol definition file (*.prtx) which is a text file in an e**x**tensible **m**arkup **l**anguage (xml) format.
 If you are unfamiliar with xml files, you are recommended to read the sectoin [A short primer on xml files](#a-short-primer-on-xml-files) before reading the rest of this section.

-An example of a full protocol definition file is given below:
+An example of a protocol definition file is given below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>